CeLuigi/python-scopus/index.md

 title: "Get Started"
 ---

-#### Last updated 12/29/2017
+#### Last updated 01-05-2018

 ### Reference

-Please consider citating one or both of our papers below when you use PyScopus:
+Please consider citating one or both of our papers below when you use ___PyScopus___:

-[1] Zuo, Zhiya, Kang Zhao, and David Eichmann.
-"The State and Evolution of U.S. ISchools: From Talent Acquisitions to Research Outcome." *Journal of the Association for Information Science and Technology* (2016)
+Zuo, Z., Zhao, K., & Eichmann, D. (2017). __The State and Evolution of U.S. iSchools – from Talent Acquisitions to Research Outcome__. *Journal of the Association for Information Science and Technology*, 68(5), 1266–1277. https://doi.org/10.1002/asi.23751

-[2] Zhiya Zuo, Xi Wang, David Eichmann, and Kang Zhao.
-2016.
-Research Collaborations in Multidisciplinary Institutions: a Case Study of iSchools. *In Proceedings of the 25th International Conference Companion on World Wide Web* (WWW '16 Companion).
-International World Wide Web Conferences Steering Committee, Republic and Canton of Geneva, Switzerland, 443-448.
-DOI=http://dx.doi.org/10.1145/2872518.2890522
+---

 ### Get Acquinted with Scopus API

 Please first refer to [Elsevier Developer Portal](http://dev.elsevier.com/index.html) for detailed information before using this wrapper.

+---

 ### Download